Reviews You Can Rely On

 The Max aesthetic is distinct and built with durable metals and breathable materials.

 The earcups are among the most spacious, measuring 62 x 41 millimeters, so they should fit most ears.
-The earpads are replaceable to keep them fresh and clean.
-However, the easy interior access of the earcups has some users worried about condensation, commonly referred to as condensation death, which describes how sweat collects inside the earcups and potentially causes damage.
+They're replaceable, but the easy interior access raises concerns condensation death, which describes how sweat collects inside the earcups and potentially causes damage.

-It's unclear if this is due to manufacturer defects or consumer misuse, but like most headphones, the Max is not waterproof, and should not be used during heavy sweating.
-One tester has owned a pair since 2021 and hasn't had any condensation issues.
+It's unclear whether this experience is due to manufacturer defects or consumer misuse, but like most headphones, the Max is not waterproof, and should not be used during heavy sweating.
+We've owned a pair since 2021 and haven't had any condensation issues.

 apple airpods max - an important note: unlike its competitors, apple does not offer an...